 Once the Adviser has determined that an investment meets our standards and investment criteria, the Adviser works with the management of that company and other capital providers to structure the transaction in a way that we believe will provide us with the greatest opportunity to maximize our return on the investment, while providing appropriate incentives to management of the company.
-As discussed above, the capital classes through which we typically structure a deal include senior secured debt, senior subordinated secured debt, and preferred and common equity or equivalents, the majority of which is secured first and second lien debt investments.
+As discussed above, the capital classes through which we typically structure a deal include first lien secured debt, second lien secured debt, and preferred and common equity or equivalents.
 Through its risk management process, the Adviser seeks to limit the downside risk of our investments by: